Name of Armenia

 The name Armenia entered English via Latin, from Ancient Greek Ἀρμενία.

 The Armenian endonym for the Armenian people and country is hay (pl. hayer) and Hayastan, respectively.
 The exact etymologies of the names of Armenia are unknown, and there are various speculative attempts to connect them to older toponyms or ethnonyms.

 Armenia/Armenians

 Armenia and Armenians are the most common names used internationally to refer to the country Armenia and the Armenian people.
 Armenians themselves do not use it while speaking Armenian, making it an exonym.

 Etymology

 Multiple theories and speculations exist about the origin of the name Armenia, but no consensus has been reached by historians and linguists.
 Armenologist Nicholas Adontz has rejected some of the speculations in his 1946 book.'

 The earliest unambiguous and universally accepted attestation of the name dates to the 6th century BC, from the trilingual Behistun Inscription, where the names Armina (in Old Persian), Harminuya (in Elamite), and Urashtu (in Babylonian) and their equivalent demonyms are used in reference to Armenia and people from Armenia.
-In Greek, Αρμένιοι (meaning Armenians) is attested from about the same time, perhaps the earliest reference being a fragment attributed to Hecataeus of Miletus (c.
+In Greek, Αρμένιοι (Armenioi, an ethnonym) is attested from about the same time, perhaps the earliest reference being a fragment attributed to Hecataeus of Miletus (c.
 476 BC).